simon-edwards-sony/course-dbt/WEEK_1_PROJECT_QUESTIONS.md

             GROUP BY 1
         )

 **Although we appear to have a session per hour, this may not always be the case.
-A better way to do this may be to create a list of hours from the min/max or sessions and join the counts to that in order to return 0 for any hours with no sessions.
+A better way to do this may be to create a list of hours from the min/max or sessions and join the counts to that in order to return 0 for any hours with no sessions**

         WITH RECURSIVE hours AS
         (